-Although most people passively invest in multifamily real estate, there is a lot of legwork that goes into finding the proper investment.
-Before someone can take a truly passive role in a deal, they must first identify the deals or funds that are best aligned with their investment criteria.
+Although most people passively invest in multifamily real estate.
+There is a lot of legwork that goes into finding the proper investment.
+To take a passive role in a deal, one must first find the deals or funds that match their investment criteria.

-One of the ways to evaluate an opportunity, at either the property-level or fund-level, is by looking at its net asset value.
-In this article, we highlight how net asset value can be used as a metric to compare the value of various multifamily real estate investments.
+One of the ways to evaluate an opportunity is by looking at its net asset value.
+This article shows how to use net asset value as a metric to compare the value of different multifamily real estate investments.

 What is Net Asset Value?

 Net asset value, or “NAV”, is a way to describe the value of an asset’s equity at a certain point in time.
 It can be used to measure the equity in an individual asset.
-It can also be used to value the equity associated with a portfolio of investments, such as a real estate fund that owns and operates multiple apartment buildings.
+It can also be used to value the equity associated with a portfolio of investments.
+Such as for example a real estate fund that owns and operates multiple apartment buildings.

 The higher the net asset value,